RevenueHunt/docs/docs/how-to-guides/send-leads-to-activecampaign.md

 # How to Send Leads to ActiveCampaign

 Integrating your Shop Quiz with ActiveCampaign allows for a seamless transition of valuable customer data directly into your email marketing campaigns and CRM management.

-This guide will navigate you through the steps to link your quiz with ActiveCampaign, enabling you to leverage quiz data for targeted follow-ups and enhanced customer engagement.
+This guide will navigate you through the steps to link your quiz with ActiveCampaign, enabling you to use quiz data for targeted follow-ups and enhanced customer engagement.

 Before you begin, ensure you have:

 - An active ActiveCampaign account.
 - A quiz built on the Shop Quiz platform.

+!!! note

-*Note: The integration process mainly involves transferring raw data from the quiz to ActiveCampaign.
-Setting up detailed flows or custom events based on this data is managed within ActiveCampaign itself.*
+    The integration process mainly involves transferring raw data from the quiz to ActiveCampaign.
+Setting up detailed flows or custom events based on this data is managed within ActiveCampaign itself.

 ## Link Quiz to ActiveCampaign